May 12, 2026

 Managing safety culture is based on the same fundamentals as product quality: field data, metrics, and continuous improvement.
 Avanteam Quality Manager is specifically designed to digitize and streamline these OHS processes.

-• Digital, dynamic DUERP — risk assessment by work unit, continuously updated, with associated prevention plans, accessible in the field.
+• Digitalized and dynamic DUERP: risk assessment by work unit, continuously updated, with associated prevention plans.

-• Integrated root cause analysis — Module 5: "Why" analysis, cause tree, and Ishikawa diagram with automatically generated CAPA.
+• Integrated root cause analysis, Module 5: "Why," cause tree, and Ishikawa diagram with automatically generated CAPA.

-• Real-time OHS Dashboard — TF, TG, near misses, ongoing CAPA actions, and OHS training due for renewal—all at a glance for managers.
+• Real-time OHS dashboard: TF, TG, near-misses, ongoing CAPA actions, OHS training due for renewal.

-• Psychosocial Risk Factors (PSR) and Well-being Indicators — Integration of well-being surveys, monitoring of psychosocial indicators, and alerts for PSR warning signs.
+• Psychosocial Risk (RPS) indicators and well-being: integration of well-being surveys, monitoring of psychosocial indicators.

 Use case: Low-threshold SEVESO chemical facility